 How has this new landscape affected mobile website design?

 It's made mobile design, as a whole, more “amplified.”
 Both app designers and responsive website designers are focused on the user experience for mobile users, and new visual standards—like the ones below—have taken root.
 If there’s one thing in common among these effects, it can probably be summed up with one phrase: visual interest.
 The 10 effects below all work to add maximum visual impact to an experience that is packed into a very small screen.

 1. Parallax Scrolling

-Parallax scrolling is one of the biggest modern website design trends of 2015, and it has literally turned the design world on its ear.
+Parallax scrolling is one of the biggest modern website design trends, and it has literally turned the design world on its ear.
 Rather than the traditional, horizontally focused page design that has been popular pretty much as long as there’s been an Internet, parallax sites embrace a completely vertical page orientation.
 Sites are often one page—total—and traditional site “sections” are stacked one on top of the other to create a motion-rich scrolling experience that alternates images and solid text areas.
 The end result can be incredibly clever, and occasionally breathtaking.

 2. Modular Scrolling